Sean Munger's official site. Not your typical Boring Author Website®™.

 Earth: John Walker Spy House, Norfolk, Virginia.
 (June 26, 2013)

 It doesn’t look like much, but this unassuming suburban house in Norfolk, Virginia was once the locus of a major Cold War spy network.
 John Walker, a U.S. Navy officer who began selling classified secrets to the Soviets in 1967, eventually recruited his brother and his son to help him steal military documents, and unsuccessfully approached his daughter and several others.
 He went to prison in 1985.
-I have no idea why but of all my “Earth” posts, this is the most popular, gaining a few quiet hits almost every day.
+I have no idea why but of all my “Earth” posts, this is one of the most popular, gaining a few quiet hits almost every day.